10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 - High maintenance

-- Dependant on a fuel source
+- Dependant on the fuel source

 You should keep in mind that gas-powered concrete saws can come with two-stroke or four-stroke engines, which have different requirements that are explained in the section below.